medvedevgroup/SibeliaZ/README.md

 	sibeliaz -t <number of threads> -f <memory amount in GB> <input FASTA file>

-which will run the pipeline using at most -t threads and allocating -f GBs of memory.
-The limit specified by -f is "soft", sibeliaz may actually use more memory (see detailed description below).
+which will run the pipeline using at most -t threads and targeting to use -f GBs of memory.
+Sibeliaz may actually use more memory (see detailed description below).
 For small datasets, it at least should be several times of the input file size, for large genomes it is best to use all memory available.

-The output will be written in the directory "sibeliaz_out" in the current working directory.
-It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, a directory "block" with FASTA file containing the sequences of the blocks, and file "alignment.maf" with the actual alignment.
+By default, the output will be written in the directory "sibeliaz_out" in the current working directory.
+It will contain a GFF file "blocks_coords.gff" containing coordinates of the found blocks, and file "alignment.maf" with the actual alignment.
 It is possible to skip the alignment (use the -n switch) step and produce only coordinates of the blocks if the alignment is not needed for downstream analysis.
+It is also possible to change the output directory.

 SibeliaZ has other parameters affecting the running time, sensitivity and the output, which are described below.